muni-corn/silverfox/README.md

                                                 // accounts aren't required
 ```

 > Note: the `funding` option is optional.
-If omitted, silverfox
+If omitted,
-> won't move money automatically.
+> however, silverfox won't move money automatically.

 If you want to delay the starting date for an envelope, you
 can do so with `starting`: